Algorithms for Massive Data -- Lecture Notes: Zero-order compressed bitvectors

 \begin{theorem}[Packed bitvector] Any bitvector $B \in \{0,1\}$ can be stored with a data structure of $n$ bits supporting the extraction of any block $B[i,\dots, i+\ell-1]$ of $\ell \leq w$ contiguous bits in $O(1)$ time. \end{theorem}

 We will often use the above theorem to represent efficiently \emph{packed arrays of integers}:

-\begin{theorem}[packed integer array] Assume we want to store efficiently an array of $n$ integers of size at most $2^b$ each (so each integer fits in $b$ bits).
+\begin{theorem}[packed integer array] Assume we want to store efficiently an array of $n$ integers of size at most $2^b$ each, with $b\le w$ (i.e. each integer uses exactly $b$ bits).
 Then, Theorem \ref{thm:packed bv} can be used to store the array in optimal $nb$ bits while supporting random access to any integer in $O(1)$ time. \end{theorem}